codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 * The branches affected by a pipeline
 * If a trigger applies to a Pull Request (PR) or not

+>**NOTE**
-> You can select a repository other than the one the project itself belongs to.
+You can select a repository other than the one the project itself belongs to.
 It is possible to trigger a build on project A even though a commit happened on project B.

 You can also use [conditional expressions]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/) at the pipeline level to further fine-tune the way specific steps (or other transitive pipelines) are executed.